 Accuracy – the need to satisfy integrity constraints for accuracy, to achieve the required end-to-end accuracy benchmark, and the ability to reliably detect marks on the ballot.

-Mid-feed rate – which treats all misfeeds, such as multiple feeds, jams, and ballot rejections collectively as “misfeeds” and the need to meet the misfeed rate benchmark.
+Misfeed rate – which treats all misfeeds, such as multiple feeds, jams, and ballot rejections collectively as “misfeeds” and the need to meet the misfeed rate benchmark.

 Stress – the ability to respond gracefully to all stresses of the system’s limits.

-Election volume –the ability to handle realistic volume of activities in normal use throughout an entire election process.
+Election volume –the ability to handle a realistic volume of activities in normal use throughout an entire election process.

-The requirements for Guideline 1.3 cover how voting system design supports evaluation methods that enable testers to distinguish system that correctly implement specified properties from those that do not.
+The requirements for Guideline 1.3 cover how voting system design supports evaluation methods that enable testers to distinguish a system that correctly implements specified properties from those that do not.
 They include:

-Identifiability – so testers can clearly identify the full set of basic and compound elements of the system.
+Reporting of manufacturer-performed tests – so testers have a baseline set of information significant for the specification, performance, and reporting of each test.

-System configuration processes– so testers can understand how particular configurations of process and technology are formed to produce a final working system.

-Observable configurations – so testers can detect plausible observational tools and techniques to observe signs of the system configurations.

-Identifiable resolution limits – so testers can determine how well the observational tools and techniques can detect and distinguish each type of element in a system configuration.

-Observational noise and consequences – so testers can determine what sources of noise will arise from observing a system configuration and be able to map observable signs of those configurations.

-Performance criteria – so testers can state criteria the enable them to unambiguously decide whether an observed configuration exhibits intended properties.

-Evaluation methods – so testers can derive, construct and execute plausible evaluation methods that can:

-Observe system configurations using observation tools and techniques

-Decide whether a configuration has satisfied the performance criteria.

-Report the findings.
+Coverage of manufacturer-performed tests– so that all requirements applicable to a submitted system are also covered by submitted tests.

-– The voting system is designed using commonly-accepted election process specifications.
+1.1 – The voting system is designed using commonly-accepted election process specifications.

-– Election definition
+1.1.1 – Election definition